This Course is part of a Career Path: Become a CISO

 Some might say ethics can’t be taught, but they can be modeled.
 By taking an online class about ethical leadership, you can learn more about how other successful leaders have dealt with challenging situations, and then model that behavior when your own challenging predicament arises.

-Why ethical leadership is important in the workplace?
+Why ethical leadership training is important in the workplace?

 Ethical leadership is essential in the workplace because the actions of leaders and managers trickle down to the rest of the staff.
 If employees don’t trust and understand the decisions of their leaders, they won’t believe in the company’s mission and they won’t treat their co-workers with respect.